spring-io/dataflow.spring.io/content/documentation/pages/5-feature-guides/1-general/1-applicaiton-metadata.md

 ## Application Metadata

 Spring Boot provides support for bundling an application's configuration properties within the executable jar.
+In this section we also discuss bundling an application's configuraiton properties as a label in a container image.
+This packaging of metadata allows Data Flow to present an application's configuration properties in the UI and Shell.
+Whitelisting of application configuration properties in an important step in this process so that most important application properties to configure will be presented first by the UI and Shell.

-This allows Data Flow to present an application's configuration properties in the UI and Shell.
-In this section we will discuss how to create and package an application's configuration properties in an executable jar and also as metadata in a container image.
+The outline of the steps to create, whitelist and package an application's configuration properties in an executable jar and also as metadata in a container image.

+The common steps between packaging configuration properties in an executable jar and container image are

+1. Add Boot's Configuration processor to your pom.xml as explained [here](%currentPath%/feature-guides/general/application-metadata/#boot-configuration-processor)

 These configuration properties are packaged in a [configuration metadata file](https://docs.spring.io/spring-boot/docs/current/reference/html/appendix-configuration-metadata.html#configuration-metadata).
 Boot's auto-configuration libraries already contain these metadata files and is what enabled you to configure Boot's [Common Application Properties](https://docs.spring.io/spring-cloud-dataflow/docs/current/reference/htmlsingle/#spring-cloud-dataflow-global-properties), such as server.port as well as families of other properties specific to a given technology, for example JMX and logging that use the the prefix `spring.jmx` and `logging`.

+2. Whitelist properties that you want to have preferred visibility in the UI and Shell as explained [here](%currentPath%/feature-guides/general/application-metadata/#whitelisting-properties) instead of viewing all of Boot's Common Application Properties.
+3. Configure the `spring-cloud-app-starter-metadata-maven-plugin`, as explained [here](%currentPath%/feature-guides/general/application-metadata/#configure-app-starter-metadata-maven-plugin), to generate metadata jar as well as the `META-INF/spring-configuration-metadata-encoded.properties` file used to create Container Image labels.

+The additional steps to create a label in a container image with the application metadata and whitelist are

+1. Configure the `properties-maven-plugin`, as explained [here](%currentPath%/feature-guides/general/application-metadata/#properties-maven-plugin), to load the `META-INF/spring-configuration-metadata-encoded.properties` as maven properties.
+Among others it will load the `org.springframework.cloud.dataflow.spring.configuration.metadata.json` property.

+2. Extend the `jib-maven-plugin` (or `docker-maven-plugin`) configuration, as shown [here](%currentPath%/feature-guides/general/application-metadata/#container-maven-plugin), to add the content of the `org.springframework.cloud.dataflow.spring.configuration.metadata.json` property as a Container Image Label

+### Boot Configuration processor

 For your own applications, you can easily [generate your own configuration metadata file](https://docs.spring.io/spring-boot/docs/current/reference/html/appendix-configuration-metadata.html#configuration-metadata-annotation-processor) from items annotated with `@ConfigurationProperties` by using the `spring-boot-configuration-processor` library.
 This library includes a Java annotation processor which is invoked as your project is compiled.
 The generated configuration metadata files are then stored inside the uber-jar under `META-INF/spring-configuration-metadata.json`